 Cirencester Antiques Centre

-Located at 25 Market Place in the heart of the town is Cirencester Antiques Centre.
-The centre is described as an Aladdin’s cave by visitors.
+At 25 Market Place in the town’s heart is Cirencester Antiques Centre.
+They describe the centre as an Aladdin’s cave by visitors.
 There is room after room of packed with a vast range of Antiques, Collectables and also Gifts.
-The centre calls a historic 16th-century timber-framed building home, which is located in the centre of town.
+The centre calls a historic 16th-century timber-framed building home, which is in the centre of town.
 The centre is home to over 80 antique dealers, including some that trade in antique jewellery.
-This included sellers of ceramics, arts, watches, kitchenalia, coins as well as vintage clothes.
+This included sellers of ceramics, arts, watches, kitchenalia, coins and vintage clothes.